 There is not currently a way to modify the order of senior personnel documents in the PDF.
 However, NSF will discuss a possible future enhancement to allow reordering of senior personnel documents in the PDF.

 A PDF file that is a certified signed document or is password protected will produce this error.
-For the NSF-approved Fillable PDF formats for biographical sketch and current and pending (other) support, type your name in the field provided.
-See the NSF biographical sketch and current and pending (other) support websites for more information about the NSF-approved formats.
 For PDF uploads to the Other Supplementary Documents section, open the PDF file with a browser and print it with the destination set as Adobe PDF (not Save PDF or Save As).
-If this does not resolve the issue, please contact the Help Desk at 1-800-381-1532 (7:00 AM - 9:00 PM ET; Monday - Friday except federal holidays) or via email to rgov@nsf.gov
+If this does not resolve the issue, please contact the NSF IT Service Desk at 1-800-381-1532 (7:00 AM - 9:00 PM ET; Monday - Friday except federal holidays) or via email to rgov@nsf.gov

 I don't see a submit button.
 How do I submit the proposal?

 Only the AOR can submit a proposal to NSF.
 A PI or co-PI must first use the Share Proposal with SPO/AOR button to provide the AOR with submit proposal access.
 Then the AOR will see the Initiate Proposal Submission button enabled under Proposal Actions on the proposal main page.
-The AOR will click the Initiate Proposal Submission button to start proposal submission
+The AOR will click the Initiate Proposal Submission button to start proposal submission.See the Sharing Proposal and Proposal File Update/Budget Revision Access with SPO/AOR how-to guide and the Submitting Letters of Intent and Proposals how-to guide for more information.

 I have submitted my collaborative proposal but my status is Submission Pending.
 What does that mean?